Amos-Augo/ch04-sql-assignment/README.md

 ## Task-by-Task Reasoning

 ### Q1: List all customers located in Nairobi.
 Show only full_name and location.
-Filter by `location = 'Nairobi'` and project only the requested columns to minimize I/O.
+Filtering by `location = 'Nairobi'` and projecting only the requested columns to minimize I/O.

 ```sql
 SELECT full_name, location